 Metta said it was becoming increasingly difficult to organize movements, but she was mentally prepared for backlash from authorities.

 “We are ready with both heart and physical [body], and we are not afraid, even a little,” she said.
 “They threaten us even more, mistreat us even more, but I am encouraged even more.
 We’re even more inspired and want to move forward.”

 Khmer Thavrak started from a core group of about 30 activists in January, Metta explained, with small groups of four or five people sporadically joining over the past nine months.
-She too joined that way: Metta worked as a chef in a Kratie restaurant, and later in a Chinese restaurant in Phnom Penh, but she was always following social issues in the news.
+She too joined that way: Metta worked as a chef at a Kratie restaurant, and later at a Chinese restaurant in Phnom Penh, but she was always following social issues on the news.